Guess? Co-Founder Paul Marciano Officially Steps Down

-After leaving his daily duties as cofounder and chief creative officer of Guess? following sexual harassment and misconduct allegations, Paul Marciano has officially stepped down from the fashion brand.
+After stepping away from his daily duties as cofounder and chief creative officer of Guess? following sexual harassment and misconduct allegations, Paul Marciano has officially stepped down from the fashion brand.
 In a report filed to the Securities and Exchange Commission, the company confirmed what has been speculated for months.

 Advertisement